ricsirigu/ricsirigu.github.io/src/data/hero/index.md

 category: 'hero section'
 title: 'CISSP, Head Of Application Security @Abissi'
 subtitle: 'Fighting for a foundationally secure (cyber) world.'
-content: "Hi, I'm Riccardo Sirigu, a seasoned software engineer with over a decade of experience.
+content: "Hi, I'm Riccardo Sirigu, an experienced cybersecurity professional with over a decade of software engineering and cybersecurity expertise.
 I'm dedicated to assisting companies in crafting and delivering secure products, prioritizing a 'security by design' philosophy.
 I also provide expert training in vital application security principles."
 linkTo: '/resume/'
 linkText: 'View My Profile'
 ---